 China’s Footwear Market

-Leisure shoes market: As the concept of “leisure” is getting more and more important in the lives of Chinese consumers, the market for leisure shoes is also growing rapidly.
-“Trendiness” and “comfort” are the two main selling points of leisure shoes.
-Consumers of leisure shoes are mainly aged between 18 and 45, with students and office workers forming the mainstay.
-They are more demanding where brand culture and individuality are concerned.
+As the concept of ‘leisure’ is becoming increasingly important in the lives of many Chinese consumers, the market for leisure shoes is also growing rapidly, with style and comfort seen as the two primary selling points in the sector.
+Typically, purchasers of leisure shoes tend to be aged between 18 and 45 and more demanding than average for brand culture and individuality, with students and office workers forming the mainstay.

-Slippers market: Following the diversification of footwear trends and development of urban leisure, slippers are presenting themselves to consumers in novel forms.
-They have gradually evolved from being a traditional item to be worn at home to a fashionable item embracing the taste of modern urban trendsetters.
-As such, sales of “outdoor slippers” led by leisure slippers and fashion slippers have been growing rapidly.
+Following the diversification of footwear trends and the development of urban leisure, slippers have undergone their own evolution.
+They have shifted from being traditional worn-at-home items to becoming fashionable and a reflection of the tastes of modern urban trendsetters.
+As a consequence, sales of outdoor slippers, led by leisure slippers and fashion slippers, have been growing rapidly.